MorganConrad/serviceworkers/00_intro.md

  - the [response](https://developer.mozilla.org/en-US/docs/Web/API/Response) might have a status !== 200, check it!
  - checking the details and headers of the [Request is possible if tedious](https://developer.mozilla.org/en-US/docs/Web/API/Request).
  - [setting the cache mode](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/fetch) to avoid browser caching isn't implemented yet on Chrome.
+ - you can add multiple fetch listeners, for example, to handle different MIME types.

 ### References